 Congratulation to the receipeints of 2021 Ahmadian Fellowship!

 Summer research fellowships are available in Metabolic Disease for deserving and committed UCSD undergraduates focused on obesity, diabetes, and related disorders.
-Two or three-month stipends will be available for selected candidates to work in laboratories at UCSD or the Salk Institute led by principal investigators who are members in good standing of the UCSD Diabetes Research Center.
+Ten week stipends will be available for selected candidates to work in laboratories at UCSD or the Salk Institute led by principal investigators who are members in good standing of the UCSD Diabetes Research Center.

 Please attach a curriculum vitae and a one-page personal statement that includes information about research experience, interests, and goals.
 Candidates will be selected and matched with faculty researchers based on research interest, commitment, experience, and academic qualifications.